-The Société Francais d’Anesthésie et de Réanimation (SFAR) have recently released a set of guidelines entitled ‘Stratégie du remplissage vasculaire périopératoire’ (Guidelines for perioperative haemodynamic optimisation), which are SFAR Board approved.
+The Société Francais d’Anesthésie et de Réanimation (SFAR) have recently released a set of guidelines entitled ‘Stratégie du remplissage vasculaire périopératoire’ (Guidelines for perioperative hemodynamic optimization), which are SFAR Board approved.
 The objective is to ‘highlight perioperative vascular filling practices (VF) as a benefit for patients, for use in daily practice’.
-The first three recommendations relate directly to EDM and Fluid Management and received the highest possible rating of GRADE1+.
+The first three recommendations relate directly to EDM+ and Fluid Management and received the highest possible rating of GRADE1+.

 The guidelines state that during ‘high-risk surgery it is recommended to guide this filling, following the response obtained from the patient’s heart during surgery, in a continuous measurement’.

 The guidelines are divided into 15 recommendations regarding fluid management.
 The first three recommendations are directly relevant to the use of EDM+ and Fluid Management.

 Each recommendation made within the document is graded in a binary system:

 High: You must do or not do (GRADE1+ or GRADE1-)

 Low: It is possible to do or not do (GRADE2+ or GRADE2-)